vecin2/em_automation/README.md

 It returns a `SQLTable` object (list of dictionaries).
 For example:
  -`_database.fetch("SELECT NAME FROM VERB where name like '%create%'")`

- **find**(query_string)
+ **find**(_query_string_)
  -`_database.find("SELECT * FROM VERB where name='my_verb'")`

 ### SQLTable
-This object is not in context but is retrieve by `_db.find` or `db.fetch`.
+This object is not in context but is retrieved by `_db.find` or `db.fetch`.
 It is a list of dictionaries.
 It has the following method to allow extract data from the query result easily:
 **column(name)**
+Returns the column as a list:
    `assert [1,2] == table.column("ID")`